niuchuangnn/noise2sim/README.md

 ```shell script
 python ./tools/train_dist.py --config-file ./configs/bsd400_unet2_ps3_ns8_gpu8.py
 ```
-The results in paper were obtained using 8 GPUs, you can obtain similar results with 1 GPU.
+The results in the paper were obtained using 8 GPUs, you can obtain similar results with 1 GPU.

 ### Low-dose CT Images
 The low-dose CT dataset can be obtained at [Low Dose CT Grand Challenge](https://www.aapm.org/grandchallenge/lowdosect/).